YuliyaShch/DE-101/README.md

 # DE-101
-Repositary for Datalearn course by https://datalearn.ru/
+Repository for Datalearn course by https://datalearn.ru/